 Existing property tax law provides, with respect to suits for refund of state-assessed taxes, that the trial court is not restricted to the administrative record, but is required to consider all relevant admissible evidence.

-This bill, until-an unspecified date, January 1, 2022, would extend these provisions to property tax refund proceedings involving certificated aircraft.
+This bill, until January 1, 2022, would extend these provisions to property tax refund proceedings involving certificated aircraft that are filed on or after January 1, 2017.